 We are dedicated to helping You navigate

-the door to recovery of Your choosing.
+the recovery of Your choosing.

 Kelli is AED-CPR trained.
 She is also a member of the Ocean County Community CERT.
 Kelli is a great listener, a great resource person and has a heart for people wrestling with addiction.
 As a volunteer Addiction Recovery Advocate and Certified Recovery Coach, Kelli has walked with (and driven) many to rehabs and is here to help you!